waf/waf.github.com/content/rest-apis-and-relational-databases-in-clojure.rst

     (def app
       (handler/site app-routes))

 The ``defroutes`` line is setting up our `HTTP request handlers <https://github.com/weavejester/compojure/wiki/Routes-In-Detail>`_.
-We're defining a "Hello World" response for HTTP GET requests to the root URL.
-If the incoming request is asking for some other resource, say ``/foo/bar``, the server attempts to find a static resource by that name (in the directory ``resources/public``, by default).
+An HTTP request handler defines our application's response for a given HTTP request.
+Currently, we're defining a "Hello World" response for HTTP GET requests to the root URL.
+If the incoming request is for some other resource, say ``/foo/bar``, the server attempts to find a static resource by that name (in the directory ``resources/public``, by default).
 If that fails, we'll return a 404 "Not Found" message.

-The ``def app`` line takes our routes that we defined, and wraps them with ``handler/site``.
-This Compojure handler adds useful functionality (called "middleware") for websites, like user session tracking, cookie handling, etc. For a full list of added functionality see the `Compojure documentation <http://weavejester.github.io/compojure/compojure.handler.html>`_.
+The ``def app`` line takes our routes that we defined, and wraps them with ``handler/site`` function.
+This Compojure function adds useful functionality (called "middleware") for websites, like user session tracking, cookie handling, etc. For a full list of added functionality see the `Compojure documentation <http://weavejester.github.io/compojure/compojure.handler.html>`_.

 Setting up a JSON REST API
 ===========================

 Let's modify the middleware stack (the ``def app`` statement) to be more suitable for a REST API.
-The default ``handler/site`` middleware assumes you're building a website; since we're building a JSON API, we'll swap out ``handler/site`` for the more barebones ``handler/api``, and some middleware for parsing and returning JSON.
+The default ``handler/site`` middleware assumes you're building a website; since we're building a JSON API, we'll swap out ``handler/site`` for the more barebones ``handler/api``, and add some middleware for parsing and returning JSON.

-In our project.clj file, we'll add a dependency on the `ring-json <https://github.com/ring-clojure/ring-json>`_ library:
+In our ``project.clj`` file, we'll add a dependency on the `ring-json <https://github.com/ring-clojure/ring-json>`_ library:

 .. code-block:: clojure